tommy-mitchell/listr-cli/readme.md

 <p align="center"><img src="media/demo.gif"></p>

-Greacfully handles and displays failures, including if a given command is not found.
+Gracefully handles and displays failures, including if a given command is not found.

 ## Install